How to Lose Water Weight: 5 Ways to Prevent and Avoid

 When you don’t get enough water or if you suffer from an electrolyte imbalance, dehydration sets in.
 It can cause extreme thirst, decreased urination, fatigue or headaches.
 In severe cases, dehydration can cause sunken eyes, fainting, confusion, and irritability.

 When you’re dehydrated, your body responds by holding on to as much fluid as possible.
-Water retention is your body’s natural response to store water so it can function properly.
-That means water weight actually increases when you’re dehydrated.
+When your body is dehydrated, water retention or holding on to extra water is its natural response.

 In fact, dehydration is one of the main causes of water weight gain.
-Your body retains more water when you’re dehydrated than when you’re hydrated.
 That means dehydration can cause and worsen water weight gain.

 How to Lose Water Weight

 There are many things you can do to get rid of water weight.
 Most remedies involve lifestyle changes.
 These include exercising more, eating a low-carb diet, and managing hydration.
-Here’s how to lose water weight and a few tips for relieving edema.
+Here’s a few tips on how to lose water weight and relieve edema.

 Edema is often caused by sitting in one place for too long.
 So, incorporate physical activity into your daily routine.
-This can include taking short 10-minute breaks to walk around the office.
-You can also add a 30-minute workout each day.
+This can include taking regular short 10-minute breaks to walk around the office.
+You can also try adding a 30-minute workout into your day to reduce water weight long term.

 Watching what you eat is another way to lose weight caused by excess water.
-Carbohydrates and salt cause water retention.
-Carbs are stored as glycogen, which requires a significant amount of water.
-In fact, every gram of glycogen requires three grams of water.
+Carbohydrates such as glycogen, a type of sugar, cause water retention.
+In fact, every gram of glycogen in your body will hold 3 grams of water in weight.
 To manage water weight, limit your carb consumption to the daily recommended value of 300 grams.
 This can reduce glycogen stores and reduce water retention.

-In more advanced cases, your doctor may prescribe a water pill.
-These pills are also known as diuretics, which means they increase urination.
+In more certain cases, your doctor may prescribe a water pill.
+These pills are also known as diuretics, which means they help you excrete the extra water stored in your body.
 The diuretic effect helps to eliminate excess fluid, reducing overall water weight.
-You can also use natural diuretics like caffeine to help lose water weight.

 One of the best ways to manage water weight is to make sure you’re hydrated.
 Remember, dehydration is a key contributor to edema.
-To defeat dehydration, use an oral rehydration solution like DripDrop ORS.
-It’s a proven alternative to painful IV therapy for mild to moderate dehydration.
+To defeat dehydration, drink an appropriate amount of water and incorporate hydration boosters like DripDrop to your drinks.